eliamue/foundations-prep-april-2021/4-thursday/madlib-challenge.md

 Write the completed MadLib back to a paragraph tag in your html.

 Time for a commit!

-## Do It Again

-Complete the process above on the other person's computer.
-Don't just look at the first person's completed code.
-Redo **your own thinking** about the problem.

 ## Add Some Style